Crotshot/FYP_Models/README.md

 # FYP_Models
-3D models made in blender for my final year project
+.blend files containing the 3D assets used in my FYP available here: https://github.com/Crotshot/FYP, there is also a few other unsused prototype assets